adonis0302/Openusercss/.github/PULL_REQUEST_TEMPLATE.md

 Fixes #

 <!--
-  Please check if the PR fulfills these requirements.
+  Please check if the PR fulfils these requirements.
   You can also add more items to showcase your achievements in this PR!
   If they do, please check the box by putting an `x` between the brackets, like this: